aditishenoy/100-days-of-code/R2-log.md

 R2D05 - Made some progress with using an existing container.
 Worked on bringing all my packages and data in the right place today. #100DaysOfCode

+The log of my #100DaysOfCode challenge.
+Re-started on [July 13, Saturday, 2019].

 ### Day 1: July 13
 R2D01 - Giving #100DaysOfCode another shot! 🤗
 Set up my container with packages today.
 Starting with program to use PCA for dimensionality reduction.